SwissDataScienceCenter/renku/docs/how-to-guides/admin/crc.rst

     :align: center
     :alt: Role mapping tab in Keycloak

-There you can check if `renku-admin` is listed as a role; if not, you can assign the role by clicking `Assign Role` and selecting `renku-admin` from the list.
+There you can check if ``renku-admin`` is listed as a role; if not, you can assign the role by clicking `Assign Role` and selecting ``renku-admin`` from the list.
-Confirm the assignment by clicking `Assign`; the `renku-admin` role should now be listed for your user.
+Confirm the assignment by clicking `Assign`; the ``renku-admin`` role should now be listed for your user.

-Once this step is done, you can sign out and in again to RenkuLab to refresh your user permissions.
+Once this step is done, you must sign out and in again to RenkuLab to refresh your user permissions.

 Using the admin panel in RenkuLab
 ---------------------------------

-If your user has the `renku-admin` role, you should now have access to the admin panel in RenkuLab.
+If your user has the ``renku-admin`` role, you should now have access to the admin panel in RenkuLab.
 The link to the admin panel is located under the `account` menu in the top-right navigation bar.